Moneta Group Investment Advisors LLC Raises Holdings in Enterprise Financial Services Corp (NASDAQ:EFSC)

-Moneta Group Investment Advisors LLC lifted its holdings in shares of Enterprise Financial Services Corp (NASDAQ:EFSC) by 7.1% during the second quarter, according to its most recent disclosure with the SEC.
-The fund owned 50,787 shares of the bank’s stock after acquiring an additional 3,356 shares during the period.
-Moneta Group Investment Advisors LLC owned approximately 0.13% of Enterprise Financial Services worth $2,356,000 at the end of the most recent quarter.
+Moneta Group Investment Advisors LLC increased its position in shares of Enterprise Financial Services Corp (NASDAQ:EFSC) by 7.1% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 50,787 shares of the bank’s stock after purchasing an additional 3,356 shares during the quarter.
+Moneta Group Investment Advisors LLC owned 0.13% of Enterprise Financial Services worth $2,356,000 as of its most recent SEC filing.

 In related news, Director John S. Eulich purchased 7,500 shares of the firm’s stock in a transaction on Tuesday, August 3rd.
 The stock was bought at an average cost of $44.96 per share, with a total value of $337,200.00.
 Following the completion of the acquisition, the director now owns 12,196 shares of the company’s stock, valued at approximately $548,332.16.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
 Insiders own 8.40% of the company’s stock.